GRpro/TwitterAnalytics/README.md

       - twitter.accessToken="xxx"
       - twitter.accessTokenSecret="xxx"
 2. Enter sbt shell at the project root directory.
 Run `clean` and then `assembly` to build jars for Spark job
-3. Create Kafka topic `./kafka-topics.sh --create --topic tweets-1 --partitions 3 --replication-factor 1 --zookeeper localhost:2181`
-4. Start from another terminal console consumer `./kafka-console-consumer.sh --topic tweets-1 --new-consumer --bootstrap-server localhost:9092`
-5. Submit consumer job `./consumer/submit.sh`
+3. Submit consumer job `./consumer/submit.sh`
-6. Navigate to Spark UI on `localhost:8080` to see job running
+4. Navigate to Spark UI on `localhost:8080` to see job running
-7. See incoming tweets from console consumer
+5. Attach to kafka-zookeeper container `docker exec -it deploy_kafka-zookeeper_1 /bin/bash` (See [project deployment](deploy/README.md) for more details) and start console consumer to see incoming tweets `${KAFKA_HOME}/kafka-console-consumer.sh --topic unclassified-tweets --new-consumer --bootstrap-server localhost:9092`